-Job Opening Woking For The Duchess, Kate Middleton’s Right Hand Woman Resigns
+Job Opening Woking For The Duchess, Kate Middleton’s Right-Hand Woman Resigns

-Kate Middleton, although the seeming picture of poise and perfection, like anyone requires help to achieve all that she is able to in her day-to-day.
-For this reason the duchess depends on her Girl Friday.
+Kate Middleton, although the seeming picture of poise and perfection, requires help to achieve all that she is able to in her day-to-day.
+For this reason, the duchess depends on her Girl Friday.
 For the years she has been married to Prince William, the Duchess has depended on Rebecca Deacon.
 Deacon has been employed by the royal family for a decade now and immediately was made the duchess’ right-hand woman when Middleton was engaged to Prince William in 2010.
-Yet there is now an opening for Deacon’s position seeing as the Duchess’ secretary has resigned.
+Yet there is now an opening for Deacon’s position as the Duchess’ secretary has resigned.

-Rebecca Deacon’s reasons for giving her resignation that will be effective at the end of the year, do not have to do with being unhappy in her role assisting the Duchess, but instead are due to wanting to start a new life with her soon-to-be husband.
+Rebecca Deacon’s resignation will be effective at the end of the year.
+Her reasons for resigning do not have to do with being unhappy in her role assisting the Duchess, but instead, are due to wanting to start a new life with her soon-to-be husband.

 EXCLUSIVE: Duchess of Cambridge’s Private Secretary Rebecca Deacon to leave role – https://t.co/9WZHaxnvFY pic.twitter.com/jrYJcdLj8n